omarsalem7/Financial-metrices/README.md

 > Stock Metrics is a web(mobile-focused) software for monitoring the stock exchange's listed firms and seeing their live metrics.
 It uses data from the Financial Modeling API.

-- Live demo: it will be available after the project is approved
+## Live demo: It will be available after the project is approved

 ## Built With